rrh2023/book-finder/README.md

 ﻿# BookID

-Discover your next favorite book with AI-powered recommendations.
+Discover new books with AI-powered recommendations based on any given description.

 https://aws-book-finder-app.netlify.app/